To put it simply, the best trees for bees are ones that are native to your area.

 When bees emerge from winter, willow trees are an early source of pollen and nectar in the spring.
 As such, beekeepers often plant these trees close to their honey bee hives.

 Willow trees are well-suited to wet locations with full sun.
-They thrive in a wide range of conditions, with heights reaching 30 to 50 feet.
+They thrive in a wide range of conditions and can reach 30 to 50 feet in height.

 Overall, willow trees are beautiful and easy to maintain.
 To make maintenance easier, prune young trees to keep lower limbs up.
 These trees form a round canopy that gives off a dramatic, elegant appearance.